In 2026 we go for

 Dr. Katrien Vossaert (Belgium)

-Dr. Katrien Vossaert did her residency at the Department of Dermatology at the University Hospital of Gent.
+Katrien Vossaert did her residency at the Department of Dermatology at the University Hospital of Gent.
 In 1990, she became a Melanoma Fellow at NYU Medical Center.
 She was involved in clinical research on skin cancer, mostly atypical nevi and melanoma.
 Dermoscopy became her main field of interest.
 After her return to Belgium in 1992, she started a private practice in general dermatology.
 She is now chief of a dermatology clinic ‘Dermatologie Maldegem’, where she works together with 3 associates, and 4 residents.
 She is still involved in scientific work and teaching as president of the Belgian Dermoscopy Group.
 She is also board member of the Belgian Society of Dermatology.

 Prof. Jan Gutermuth (Belgium)